 If you're in the car then the options aren't great.
 Most of the pubs near the ground are home fans only or are to be avoided.
 An exception is the Counting House, which is a family pub.
-If you park around Compton Road then the obvious place to head for is the excellent Western.
-It's a reasonable 10-12 minute walk from the ground, which is far enough away for it to be very friendly.
-They offer a good range of hand-pulled beers.
+If you park around Compton Road then you could call in at Westcotes Constitutional Club, which is more or less on the way to the ground.
+It lets away fans in free, and is family friendly.
+Otherwise the obvious place to head for is the excellent Western, which is a reasonable 10-12 minute walk from the ground.
+It's very friendly, and they have a good range of hand-pulled beers.
 Be warned though that it doesn't open until 12.
 It'll get very busy towards kick-off, so you could consider walking another 5 minutes or so to the highly rated Black Horse.
-Another option is the aforementioned Huntsman.
 If you park around Lothair Road then the best option is the Cricketers (allow 20 minutes to get to the ground).
-The New Road Inn (medocre reviews, 15 minutes to ground) or the Counting House are the choices for anyone parking in Clarendon Park.
+The New Road Inn and Dry Dock (both nothing special, 15 minutes to the ground) or the aforementioned Counting House are the choices for anyone parking in Clarendon Park.